stefanspringer1/SwiftXML/README.md

 </top>
 ```

 When `<b/>` gets inserted, the traversal also follows this inserted content.
-When you would like to skip the inserted content, use `.skipping` as the first argument of `insertNext` (the default is `.following`, as this “following” mode best reflects the dynamic nature of the library):
+When you would like to skip the inserted content, use `.skipping` as the first argument of `insertNext`:

 ```Swift
     ...